DXC TECHNOLOGY SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of L...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-27, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 1, 2024 to file lead plaintiff applications in a securities class action lawsuit against DXC technology Company (NYSE: DXC), if they purchased the Company's shares between May 26, 2021, and May 16, 2024, inclusive (the“Class Period”).
-This action is pending in the United States District Court for the Eastern District of Virginia.
+Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until October 1, 2024 to file lead plaintiff applications in a securities class action lawsuit against DXC technology Company (NYSE: DXC ), if they purchased the Company's shares between May 26, 2021, and May 16, 2024, inclusive (the "Class Period").

 What You May Do